yorickpeterse/yorickpeterse.com/content/index.md

 interested in any job offers.
 I also don't do business with recruiters, so please don't bother contacting me if you're a recruiter.

 In my spare time I mostly work on free and open source software.
-Currently I actively work on the following projects:
+Some of these projects include (but are not limited to):

 * [Rubinius][rubinius]: an implementation of the Ruby programming language
 * [Oga][oga]: an XML/HTML parser for Ruby with XPath and CSS support
 * [ruby-ll][ruby-ll]: an LL(1) parser generator for Ruby
 * [ruby-lint][ruby-lint]: a static code analysis tool for Ruby, capable of detecting undefined methods, incorrect type usage, etc
+* [rubysl][rubysl]: Ruby standard library for Rubinius, most notably [rubysl-socket][rubysl-socket] which is a pure Ruby implementation of the Ruby Socket standard library.
+* [Aeon][aeon]: a gradually typed, interpreted programming language inspired by Ruby and Smalltalk with a Rust based virtual machine.

 In the past I've also worked on [OpeNER][opener], [Ramaze][ramaze], [Pry][pry] and various other, smaller projects.
 I'm also an avid practitioner of Krav Maga,